FLDOE Virtual Instruction Program

 - Each teacher’s specific hours of availability will be posted at the beginning of the school year.

-- As FCA partners with districts, additional details on teacher hours for each program will be made available to students and families.
+- As we partner with districts, additional details on teacher hours for each program will be made available to students and families.

 During office hours, teachers are available via WebMail (an internal email system) and telephone.
 They also conduct LiveLesson® (lessons conducted in real-time over the Internet) sessions.
 All voice mail and WebMail messages are returned within 24 hours when they are received Monday through Thursday.
 Messages received on Friday will be returned the next school day during the school calendar year.
 Teachers grade online student work within 24 hours of completion, and portfolio items within one week on the same basis as stated above.
 Students have 24/7 access to their grades and teacher comments on their school work through the grade book in Connexus™ (the Education Management System).